JoleneTheVyper/Vyper-Config/README.md

 Alternatively, you can open up Mainsail, navigate to Machine, and upload these files there, or copy the raw data into new files.
 Just make sure you back stuff up before proceeding.

+EDIT: Recently, I have replaced the Microswiss extruder with a Bondtech BMG extruder that I bought for an abandoned project.